 Budget backpacking and cheap travel can be difficult in Europe.
-Many travelers end up spending a lot more money then they need to—especially on day-to-day things—simply because they’re unaware of money-saving strategies.
+Many travelers end up spending a lot more money than they need to—especially on day-to-day things—simply because they’re unaware of money-saving strategies.
 I’ve compiled a list of simple money-saving tips to help stretch your travel euros.

 Note: These tips are focused on how to save money on day-to-day activities.
 Check out the rest of this site for other money-saving advice on rail travel, plane tickets, etc.